-GABA is the major inhibitory neurotransmitter in the brain and is implicated in the central reward process, a neurophysiologic process that underlies the uncontrolled, compulsive behaviours defining the addicted state.
-Preclinical experiments and randomised clinical trials have demonstrated the efficacy of the GABA¬B receptor agonist baclofen in reducing alcohol withdrawal syndrome and voluntary alcohol intake.
+GABA is implicated in the central reward process, a neurophysiologic process that drives the uncontrolled, compulsive behaviours defining the addicted state.
+Both preclinical experiments and randomised clinical trials have demonstrated the efficacy of the GABA¬B receptor agonist baclofen in reducing alcohol withdrawal syndrome and voluntary alcohol intake.

 ADX71441 has shown great efficacy in preclinical models of alcohol and cocaine use disorders and of nicotine withdrawal, in research studies supported by the National Institute on Drug Abuse (NIDA) and the National Institute of Alcohol Abuse and Alcoholism (NIAAA) (Hwa 2014, Augier 2017).

 Given the complexity of clinical development in alcohol and cocaine abuse disorders, clinical trials in these indications will only be considered in collaboration with commercial partners or government organisations who will bring their own expertise and support.